Goose66/NSDocs/iaqualink-pg3.md

 6. To delete a device node, you must use the PG3 Dashboard to ensure the device does not reappear in the ISY Admin Console the next time that Polyglot and/or the iAquaLink nodeserver are restarted.
 7. The iAquaLink Service node sends an AWAKE command (heartbeat) every long poll interval for node server health tracking.
 If the node server is stopped or crashes, no further AWAKE commands will be set and the "iAquaLink Service Connected" state should go to False.
 All other state values for all other nodes will remain unchanged, including the "Online" state of any AquaLink Controller nodes.

-For discussion and feedback, please use the ISY Forums here: https://forum.universal-devices.com/forum/3XX-iaqualink/.
+For discussion and feedback, please use the ISY Forums here: https://forum.universal-devices.com/forum/394-iaqualink/

 ### Version History
+Current release:
+3.0.9 - Testing fixes (2022-10-23)
+- fixed up service node connection state (ST) reporting
+- added AWAKE command (heartbeat) processing
+- fixed pool and spa setpoint

+Previous releases:
-3.0.8 - Initial Release (2022-10-23)(Current)
+3.0.8 - Initial Release (2022-10-21)
 - Converted iaqualink-polyglotv2 to PG3 API